8qBITs/PornTub/README.md

 PornTub is a simple Express.js web application that allows users to browse videos from the `/videos` directory and watch them directly in the browser.
 The application automatically generates thumbnails for the videos using FFmpeg, which are displayed on the main page.
 Clicking on a thumbnail will open the video for viewing.

+Simply put, PornTub is an Express.js-based web application designed for listing and streaming various types of videos.
+While its true intention is evident from the name itself, it is capable of indexing and displaying all MP4 and MKV video formats.
+Additionally, it efficiently streams videos in chunks asynchronously, as expected from a web application.

 [![GitHub issues](https://img.shields.io/github/issues/8qBITs/PornTub?style=flat&logo=github&color=blue)](https://github.com/8qBITs/PornTub/issues)
 [![GitHub forks](https://img.shields.io/github/forks/8qBITs/PornTub?style=flat&logo=github&color=green)](https://github.com/8qBITs/PornTub/network)
 [![GitHub stars](https://img.shields.io/github/stars/8qBITs/PornTub?style=flat&logo=github&color=yellow)](https://github.com/8qBITs/PornTub/stargazers)